 “The introduction of The Beatles MA at last gives the University of Liverpool a framework to explore this deep, significant and lasting relationship”.

-Applications for the MA in The Beatles: Music Industry and Heritage will open shortly.
-To find out more about the programme, or to register interest, visit the website.
+Applications for the MA in The Beatles: Music Industry and Heritage are now open.
+To find out more about the programme, including how to apply, visit the course page.